Building drought early warning systems for fisheries and water management across the U.S.

 This project has been funded by the National Oceanic and Atmospheric Administration's National Integrated Drought Information System (NIDIS) and the USGS Ecosystems Mission Area.

 As droughts become more frequent and severe, freshwater ecosystems and the valuable fisheries they support face increasing challenges.
-Drought reduces streamflows, raises water temperatures, and stresses fish populations, particularly cold-water species like trout.
-These impacts can lead to declines in trout populations, threatening biodiversity, ecosystem health, and local economies.
-To address these threats, scientists at the USGS Northern Rocky Mountain Science Center and Montana State University are developing Drought Early Warning Systems (DEWS) to help resource managers better understand and manage drought effects on valuable freshwater fisheries.
-By integrating biological, hydrological, and climate data, DEWS provide real-time drought forecasts and long-term insights into how water management impacts fish populations and freshwater habitats.
-This enables proactive decision-making to protect fish, water resources, and human communities.
-With the 2025 launch of Fish-Cast, a web-based data visualization and decision-making platform, DEWS will help stakeholders across the western U.S. prepare for and respond to drought, strengthening resilience in freshwater ecosystems.
+These impacts can lead to declines in fish populations, threatening biodiversity, recreational fishing, and economies.
+To address these threats, scientists at the USGS Northern Rocky Mountain Science Center and Montana State University are developing Drought Early Warning Systems (DEWS) to help resource managers better understand and manage drought effects on valuable cold-water fisheries.
+As part of DEWS, a new interactive web-based tool, TroutCast, was launched in June 2026 to help forecast drought impacts on trout populations and support stakeholders across the western U.S. prepare for and respond to drought, strengthening resilience in freshwater ecosystems and economies.

 Drought Early Warning Systems for Freshwater Ecosystems and Fisheries

-Extreme droughts are becoming more frequent and severe, posing a significant threat to freshwater ecosystems and the critical services they provide.
-Drought conditions reduce streamflows, increase water temperatures, and can put immense stress on fish populations, particularly cold-water species like trout.
-These impacts can lead to declines in trout production and survival, affecting not only the health of the ecosystem but also the economic value of recreational fisheries.
-As climate change intensifies, freshwater ecosystems face even greater vulnerability, with far-reaching consequences for biodiversity, ecological health, and economies.
+Extreme droughts are becoming more frequent and severe, threatening freshwater ecosystems and the critical services they provide.
+Drought reduces streamflows, increases water temperatures, and stresses freshwater fish populations, particularly cold-water fishes like trout.
+These impacts can lead to population declines, with important ecological and economic implications for communities that rely on recreational fishing, outfitting, and tourism.

-To address these challenges, scientists at the U.S. Geological Survey (USGS) Northern Rocky Mountain Science Center (NOROCK) and Montana State University are developing Drought Early Warning Systems (DEWS) to help state, federal, and tribal resource managers better understand and manage drought risks to cold-water fisheries.
-By combining biological, hydrological, and climate data, these systems offer a comprehensive view of how drought impacts freshwater ecosystems, particularly trout habitats.
+To address these challenges, scientists at the USGS Northern Rocky Mountain Science Center (NOROCK) and Montana State University are developing Drought Early Warning Systems (DEWS) to help state, federal, and Tribal resource managers better understand, prepare for, and pro-actively manage drought risks to cold-water fisheries.
+By combining biological, hydrological, and weather data, these systems offer a comprehensive view of how drought impacts freshwater ecosystems, particularly trout habitats

 How DEWS Help Manage Drought Risks

-DEWS are designed to predict drought impacts on fish populations, allowing resource managers to make proactive decisions to protect freshwater ecosystems.
-These systems provide:
+DEWS are designed to predict drought impacts on fish populations, allowing resource managers to make proactive decisions to protect freshwater ecosystems and by extension the local economies that rely on them.
+These early warning systems provide:

 - Seasonal Outlooks (1-3 months): Short-term forecasts of drought risk on streamflow and fish populations to help prepare for immediate drought impacts on freshwater fisheries.